 "Research at the frontiers of knowledge provides the basis for the development of innovations.
 Promoting such research ranks among the most important tasks of the modern state.
 Private sponsors can ensure that we are able to structure and expand our research with greater flexibility."

-(Prof. Dr. Peter Gruss, President of the Max Planck Society)
+(Prof. Dr. Peter Gruss, former President of the Max Planck Society)

 To finance its 80 institutes, the Max Planck Society has at its disposal an annual budget in the order of 1.3 billion euros – a modest enough sum in comparison with America’s elite universities.
 It fills us with pride that with these limited funds we are nevertheless able to engage in cutting-edge research.
 At the same time we feel an obligation to exercise the greatest care in applying this budget, the lion’s share of which – some 97 percent – is derived from the coffers of the public sector.